Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 1. **Remix the modality.** Your recreation no longer has to (just) use light.
 Use vibration, sound, motion, heat — whatever best carries the interaction.
 Feel free to fork and modify the Tinkerbelle code.
+(Add your updates to this lab's folder!)
 2. **Update it.** Redesign the piece for today's context, or for a setting its creators never imagined (the piece with roommates in the room, with children present, on a phone, in a car).